May 10, 2018

 Swim: (1:10:16 – Garmin distance: 4,406m / 1:52min/100m)

-I'm the dude with the green cap … and the Röka wetsuit.
+I'm the dude with the green cap … and the Roka wetsuit.
+Photo credit: Fred Houville.

 Fast forward a few hours, and I’m on the start line, seeding right around the 1h10 mark.
 The beginning was surprisingly mellow, and I felt for a while that the swim would be a breeze.
 But contact increased around the first buoy and remained sustained until the beginning of the canal.

-"Green cap, black wetsuit" is enough for race-day crew and photograph extraordinaire Fred to find me after over 1h in the water.
+"Green cap, black wetsuit" is enough for race-day crew and photograph extraordinaire Fred to find me after over 1h in the water in the midst of a few hundred others with a similar appearance.
 As he's done every year since 2011!

 My Garmin recorded 4,046m, and I've seen others that were right on 3.8km, which suggests that the course was well measured but that my open-water swimming abilities are still crap.
 If I'm perfectly honest, that's not entirely surprising.